What is Licensing?

 Which license is better for the Photographer?

 Exclusive licensing provides a greater revenue opportunity for the Photographer and exclusive content will be featured more often by 500px and our distribution partners.
 Exclusive content means only 500px and our distribution partners can license this photo and you cannot license this photo to any other agency or make it commercially available to anyone else.
-The photographer will earn 60% share of net sales for exclusively submitting their photos to 500px for licensing.
+The photographer will earn 60% share of net sales for exclusively submitting their photos to 500px for licensing; photographers with Awesome or Pro memberships will earn 100% share of net sales for exclusively submitting their photos to 500px for licensing.

 An exclusive image can be potentially licensed for "Exclusive Use", for a set period of time, for several thousand dollars in some cases.
 If a photo is licensed for this special "Exclusive Use" license, it cannot be sold commercially during the time period negotiated.